Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 is an isomorphism.
 But \cite[Proposition 2.6.1]{H3} naturally identifies both sides of (\ref{eqn:different-stalks}) with $C(x)^+/\varpi C(x)^+$ finishing the proof. \end{proof}

-\begin{rmk} Lemma~\ref{lemma:restriction-mod-p} is very specific to the adic geometry (and probably quite counter-intuitive from algebraic point of view).
-Its scheme-theoretic version with $\O^+/\varpi$ replaced with $\O$ is very false.
-The main feature of analytic adic geometry (implicitly) used in the proof is that the morphism $\O_{X, x}^+ \to k(x)^+$ becomes an isomorphism after $\varpi$-adic completion. \end{rmk}
+\begin{rmk} Lemma~\ref{lemma:restriction-mod-p} is very specific to the adic geometry (and quite counter-intuitive from algebraic point of view).
+Its scheme-theoretic version with $\O^+/\varpi$ replaced by $\O$ is false.
+The main feature of analytic adic geometry (implicitly) used in the proof is that the morphism $\O_{X, x}^+ \to k(x)^+$ becomes an isomorphism after the $\varpi$-adic completion. \end{rmk}

 \begin{lemma} Let $(C, C^+)$ be a Huber pair of an algebraically closed non-archimedean field $C$, an open and bounded valuation sub-ring $C^+ \subset C$ and a pseudo-uniformizer $\varpi \in C^+$.
 Suppose that $(C, C^+) \to (D, D^+)$ is a finite morphism of complete Huber pairs with a local ring $D$.
 Then the natural morphism